agentgodzilla/caddy-cloudflare-dynamicdns/README.md

 ## Images

 Includes images for regular versions of Caddy.
-Image is rebuilt whenever there is a commit on main or a new upstream version is detected
+Image is rebuilt whenever there is a commit on main or a new upstream version is detected (checked daily)

 ## Requirements
 1. A Cloudflare account